 What if the vote results in a tie?

-If two charities tie with the most votes, then there will be a run-off vote between the two charities.
-If the run-off results in another tie, then the names of both charities will be put in a hat and the winner will be randomly selected.
-In the case of a three-way tie, the names of all three charities will be put in a hat and the winner will be randomly selected.
+If two charities tie with the most votes, there will be a run-off vote between the two charities.
+If the run-off results in another tie, then the names of both charities will be put in a hat, and the winner will be randomly selected.
+In the case of a three-way tie, the names of all three charities will be put in a hat, and the winner will be randomly selected.

 As a new member, when am I eligible to vote?

 You are eligible to vote at the quarterly meeting following your first contribution.
-At your first meeting, you can make a donation but your first voting opportunity occurs at the second meeting.
-We request members commit for at least a year.
+At your first meeting, you can donate, but your first voting opportunity occurs at the second meeting.
+We request that members commit for at least a year.